-The philosophy of the guidance staff is to provide an open and inviting atmosphere to all students, faculty, parents, and guardians within the Mansfield community.
+The philosophy of the guidance staff, including Adjustment Counselors and School Psychologists, is to provide an open and inviting atmosphere to all students, faculty, parents, and guardians within the Mansfield community.
 The guidance office maintains a web site at www.mansfieldschools.com, where students and parents can find a wealth of pertinent information and resources.